 - The medical and living expenses the parent(s) will pay to the surrogate;

-- That the donors, if they aren’t the intended parents, give up all parental rights; and
+- That the donors, if they are not the intended parents, give up all parental rights;

-- That the intended parent (s) will become the child’s legal parents on the birth of the child.11
+- That the intended parent (s) will become the child’s legal parents on the birth of the child; and

 The surrogacy agreement may not condition compensation on the purported quality or specific traits of the resulting child.12